okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/session-cookie/main/index.md

 Okta sessions are created and managed with the [Session API](/docs/reference/api/sessions/).
 A session token is sent as part of a request, contained in a `sessionToken` parameter.
 If the request is successful, the session cookie is set by a `Set-Cookie` header in the response.

-> **Important**: By default, Okta Classic orgs ignore the `sessionToken` in a request if there is already a session cookie set in the browser.
+> **Important**: By default, Okta Classic Engine orgs ignore the `sessionToken` in a request if there is already a session cookie set in the browser.

 ## Retrieve a session cookie through the OpenID Connect authorization endpoint